 Richard Lumb loves skiing in Courchevel.
 And no wonder.
-He’s the Director of luxury-skiing specialist Kaluma Travel, and has spent much of the last 12 seasons in the resort.
+He’s the Director of Kaluma Travel, which specialises in luxury ski chalets in Courchevel and St Anton.
+He’s spent much of the last 12 seasons in the resort.

 “Mostly, I’m hosting events and overseeing operations – but I get out on my skis as often as possible,” he says.
 “I’ll snatch an hour between meetings if the snow’s good, or ski down to the Le Praz at the end of the day – sometimes by moonlight.
 On nights like that, I’ll drop into the bar of Le Peupliers for a beer to toast the run, and remind myself that, yes, this really is work.

 “What really strikes me about Courchevel’s skiing is the variety – the mix between broad ultra-smooth pistes, tree runs and oh-my-god steeps,” he says.
 “There’s an A-list descent to suit every level of skier, and every change in the weather.”
 Here, to give us a sense of that variety, he’s asked four Courchevel locals to nominate their favourite runs – and added his own recommendations at the end.

 Loïc is manager of the Ecole du Ski Francais at Courchevel Village (aka Courchevel 1550).
 He was born in Grenoble, and starting skiing when he was two, in Les Deux Alpes.
 He’s raced with both the French national team and the University of Utah.
 For the last 10 years, he’s spent his winters in Courchevel.

 On-piste, and Off: The Grand Couloir to Courchevel Village